Want to make the most of your webinar?

 The real pro of using Google Hangouts is in the price tag: it’s free.

 To use it, you need your own YouTube channel and Chrome browser.

-Hangouts aren’t always your typical webinars, as its available to smaller groups with an option to broadcast to a wider audience using YouTube live stream.
+Hangouts aren’t always your typical webinars, as they’re available to smaller groups with an option to broadcast to a wider audience using YouTube live stream.
 It’s also different in that it allows multiple people to speak during the event.